janakbharadwaj/urban-piper/README.md

 * Styled Components

 ## Usage
-#### User can see the search bar on the landing page of the app, where user can search for any star wars characters.
+#### User can see the search bar on the landing page of the app, where user can search for any star wars characters, this is mobile responsive as well.

 ![starWars1](https://user-images.githubusercontent.com/73184042/120080767-07b98600-c0d8-11eb-8676-39aeb22c9336.JPG)